 Uterine prolapse is the herniation of uterus into the vaginal wall along its axis mainly due to anatomical weakness.
 50% of women present with uterine prolapse during routine gynaecological care.
 According to WHO, 91% of women (50-79 years) showed some degree of prolapse.
 In developing countries it is the most common indication for gynaecological surgery.
-To identify various obstetric etiologies and to evaluate the prevalence of uterine prolapse in women who attended gynaecological OPD in shri satyasai medical college and research institute and SLIMS.
+To identify various obstetric etiologies and to evaluate the prevalence of uterine prolapse in women who attended gynaecological OPD in SLIMS.
 This is a hospital based cross sectional study carried out for 70 women who has uterine prolapse.
-This study was conducted in shri satyasai medical college and research institute and Sri Lakshmi Narayana Institute Of Medical Sciences.
-A standardized data collection was used to review all outpatient.
+This study was conducted in Sri Lakshmi Narayana Institute of Medical Sciences from December 2016 to November 2017.
+A standardized data collection was used to review all outpatients.
 And the frequency of obstetrical factors is calculated.
-About 70 patients who attend the gynaecological OPD ,contribute to Uterine prolapse during the study period.
+About 70 patients who attend the gynaecological OPD of SLIMS contribute to uterine prolapse during the study period.
 Out of which 57.1% of patients are postmenopausal women.
-The mean age of presentation is 54years.Multiparous women have higher chances of occurrence than grand multipara.
+The mean age of presentation is 54 years.
+Multiparous women havehigher chances of occurrence than grandmultipara.
 It is found that home delivery is also an important risk factor for uterine prolapse.
-By this study, the obstetrics determinants like age, parity, mode &place of delivery, duration of labour are strong and the leading cause of uterine prolapse in later ages.
-Thereby it lies in the hand of the every health care professionals to give proper antenatal and intranatal care to decrease the other gynaecological morbidity in the long run.
+By this study, the obstetrics determinants like age, parity, mode & place of delivery, duration of labour are strong and the leading cause of uterine prolapse in later ages.
+Thereby it lies in the hand of the every health care professional to give proper antenatal and intranatal care to decrease theother gynaecological morbidity in the long run.